West Quay Medical CentreTel: 01446 722792

 DRCOG - Diploma from the Royal College of Obstetrics and Gynaecologists

 DCH - Diploma in Child Health

 James spends his spare time perfecting his cooking skills, practising martial arts and winter sports.

 Dr Glenn enjoys running, walking his dog, and is also the team Doctor for Aberavon RFC.

 Dr Catherine Wray is a salaried general practitioner, and joined the practice in 2012.
 When Cat is not working, she enjoys an active lifestyle, and is a keen skier, cyclist, runner and tennis player.

 West Quay Medical Centre is proud to be a training Practice for General Practitioners.
-Every year we train Doctors who have already been qualified at least four years, they work with us during the final year of their vocational training to become independent GPs.
+Every year we train young Doctors who have already been qualified at least four years, they work with us during the final year of their vocational training to become independent GPs.

 The following Doctor is currently with us:

 Susan is a Registered General Nurse, and has an MSc in Advanced Clinical Practice (2008).
 She is an Independent Prescriber.